 An unverified account from the ACX Crystal’s captain first reported by Reuters revealed that the cargo ship might have sent warning signals to the FitzgeraldPACIFIC OCEAN (Aug.
 27, 2012) The guided-missile destroyer USS Fitzgerald (DDG 62) transits the Pacific Ocean.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Karen Blankenship/Released) USS Fitzgerald transits the Pacific Ocean.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Karen Blankenship/Released)

 Several news agencies recently pushed out reports that the USS Fitzgerald might be to blame for the deadly collision earlier this month, but they all referenced one unverified account that was initially reported by Reuters.

 According to a Reuters report of an unverified account from the cargo ship’s captain, the ACX Crystal container ship that collided with the USS Fitzgerald off the coast of Japan, killing seven sailors, might have sent warning signals to the Navy ship.